tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 The experience made me realize that the majority of tech writers don't like to tinker around with tools or experiment with new authoring approaches.
 They've learned a way to write and publish content, and they resent it when you modify that process.
 It creates an extreme amount of stress in their lives.
 And yet, I kind of like to try new approaches and techniques.
 How do you know, without experimenting, if there isn't a better way of doing something?

-In the the engineering camp, I also took some flak for changing directions too frequently, particularly with the repo sizes.
+In the engineering camp, I also took some flak for changing directions too frequently, particularly with the repo sizes.
 But from my perspective, I had to change directions to try to match the obscure engineering requirements.
 In retrospect, it would have helped if I had visited the engineers for a week to learn their workflow and infrastructure in depth.

 ### Styling the tech docs within a larger site